 - Drainage: Containers need to have good drainage.
-Plants grown in pots are easily suspectable to root rot due to poor drainage.
+Plants grown in pots are easily suspectible to root rot due to poor drainage.
 Check for drainage holes in your containers or drill a few holes so water won’t stand around the roots of your plants.
 If your pots are really deep, use a layer of gravel or pebbles in the bottom to take up some room.

 - First, decide where you want your containers.
-If you’re using big pots or planters, remember they’ll be heavy, so make sure the site you choose can support their weight.
-It’s a good idea to put them in place first and then add the soil, plants, and water.
+If you’re using big pots or planters, remember, they’ll be heavy, so make sure the site you choose can support their weight.
+It’s a good idea to put them in place first and then add the soil, plants and water.

 - If your pots are going to stand in your yard or garden, you may want to put them on top of a few bricks or pavers to help them drain when you water.
 Elevating the containers will also help keep dirt from splashing on them when it rains.

-- Keep your containers near a hose, so you won’t have to carry a watering can.
+- Keep your containers near a garden hose, so you won’t have to carry a watering can.
 Pots filled with shade-loving plants probably won’t need to be watered as often, but sun-lovers may need a daily drink if you live in a hot or windy climate.
-For even easier watering, set up a drip irrigation system and connect it to an automatic timer or use self-watering containers.
+For even easier watering, set up a drip irrigation system and connect it to an automatic timer, or use self-watering containers.

-Almost any plants that grow in the ground can grow in a container, including trees, shrubs, herbs, vegetables, annuals, and perennials.
+Almost any plants that grow in the ground can grow in a container, including trees, shrubs, herbs, vegetables, annuals and perennials.
 Vines and trailing plants can be allowed to cascade over the rims or trained on a small trellis added to the pot.

 Before you plant, spend a few days watching the sun to determine how many hours of sunlight the indoor or outdoor space receives.
 Does the spot you’ve picked out get full sun, part sun or shade?
 The amount of light your containers get will determine what kind of plants will thrive there.

-While containers can simplify gardening, here are a few additional tips for keeping your flowering plants, fruit and vegetables or other plants healthy.
+While containers can simplify gardening, here are a few additional tips for keeping your flowering plants, fruit and vegetables, or other plants, healthy.